Behold, Sappho of Lesbos: the tenth."

 These days, Sappho isn't known so much for her poetry as for her association with female homosexuality: her native island, Lesbos, is the source of the word "lesbian"; for which "sapphic" sometimes turns up as an archaic synonym.

 Due partly to the loss of her work, hardly anything is known of her personal, let alone sexual life, and some scholars doubt that her poems are even meant to be autobiographical—but there is no reason to assume they were not, either.
-All that is certain is that the fragments where a gender of the beloved is specified all identify her as female.
+All that is certain is that the fragments where the gender of the beloved is specified all identify her as female.
 And that Sappho herself was one of the most important poets who ever lived, and arguably the Trope Maker, or at least Trope Codifier, for many of the concepts of romantic love in western culture.